 - Nausea and vomiting

-The symptoms of diverticulitis depend on many factors, including the location of the inflamed diverticula in the abdomen, the severity of the inflammatory process, and the presence of complications (see below).
+Diverticulitis symptoms depend on many factors, including the location of the inflamed diverticula in the abdomen, the severity of the inflammatory process, and the presence of complications (see below).

 Symptoms caused by complicated diverticulitis may be severe and life-threatening